 Goodsie.com’s unique selling point has large white text that contrasts well with the background.
 However, their small blue text doesn’t contrast well with the blue background.
 They’re not only are both blue, but the background also has decorations on it, decreasing the contrast even more.
 Users will see the large text, but miss the small text because of the poor contrast.

 Color and size isn’t the only way to make your unique selling point stand out.
 An elegant typeface can also do the trick.
 It can give users the feeling that your site is unique and interesting.
 There are many elegant typefaces you can choose from:

 Elegant typefaces affect how users perceive your site.

 Onswipe.com uses an elegant typeface for their unique selling point.
 This makes users feel that their product is modern and creative.
 Their headline is also clear and specific, which further adds to it.

 A unique selling point is what will spark the user’s interest when they visit your home page.
-The more clear and specific you make it, the more unique and interesting your site will look.
-Having a good unique selling point doesn’t mean that everyone who visits your site will subscribe to what you’re selling.
-However, it does mean that your target users, will better understand what you’re offering.
-And the quicker you grab their attention, the quicker you’ll win the sale.
+The more clear and specific you make it, the more unique your site will look.
+Having a good unique selling point doesn’t mean that everyone who visits your site will buy what you’re selling.
+But it does mean that your target users will better understand what you’re offering.
+The quicker you grab their attention, the quicker you’ll win the sale.